Easy, healthy and full of flavor. Low in carbs and fat and high in protein. This turkey meatball recipe makes the perfect weeknight dinner!

-Whenever I’m looking for a healthy dinner idea, this recipe is always a top pick.
-Using ground turkey in place of ground beef helps lean out the meatballs, while still keeping them moist and delicious.
-Plus, they’re loaded with flavor!
+Using ground turkey in place of ground beef helps lean out these turkey meatballs, while simple seasonings keep them flavorful, moist and delicious.

 Find the full printable recipe with measurements below.